 We source products which are as local, natural and organic as possible and from small independent suppliers by choice.
 Over 40% of our food ingredients are sourced in Scotland.

-LED lighting was installed nearly 10 years ago both internally and externally in an effort to become more energy efficient.
-In our accommodation building we have recently converted the bedrooms and bathrooms to LED and the bathrooms have PIR extraction fans installed with the aim of reducing energy.
+LED lighting was installed nearly 10 years ago both internally and externally in the drive to become more energy efficient.
+In our accommodation building we have recently converted the bedrooms and bathrooms to LED and the bathrooms have PIR extraction fans installed with the aim of reducing energy consumption.

 Single Use Plastic